-If you’re looking for Instagrammable places in Scottsdale, Arizona you’ve come to the right place!
+If you’re looking for Instagrammable places in Phoenix, Arizona you’ve come to the right place!

-There are so many beautiful Scottsdale photo locations to choose from, and this list just scratches the surface!
+There are so many beautiful Phoenix and Scottsdale photo locations to choose from, and this list just scratches the surface!

-But I’ve done my best to compile a solid list of Instagram worthy spots in Scottsdale.
+But I’ve done my best to compile a solid list of Instagram worthy spots in Phoenix and the surrounding areas.

 My husband, Harrison, and I visited Scottsdale after being invited by the Scott Resort to stay at their gorgeous hotel.

 I had been dying to see Scottsdale anyway, so it was a perfect situation!

 We booked our flights, I asked my Arizona-native friends for location recommendations, I researched on Pinterest, and came up with our itinerary.